- Madeeha Waheed, Oncology Pharmacist at Bupa, Medical Policy Team

 These are the older or ‘first generation’ antihistamines.
 They can make you feel sleepy, because the medicines move easily from your blood to your brain.
 This can slow down your thinking and movement and affect your concentration.
 If you get these effects, do not drive, cycle or operate machinery.

-You may also be able to buy these antihistamines in a generic (unbranded) pack from a pharmacy.
+You may also be able to buy these antihistamines in an unbranded (generic) pack from a pharmacy.

 There are some sedating antihistamines for allergies that can only be prescribed by your GP.
 These include a medicine called alimemazine.

-If you have travel sickness or vertigo (dizziness) you can buy the following sedating antihistamines from your pharmacy.
+If you have travel sickness or vertigo (dizziness) you can buy the following sedating antihistamines from a pharmacy.

 Non-sedating antihistamines